Let’s be honest: no one wants to hang around the watercooler talking about the possibility of a recession. It’s depressing.

 The good news is that working to recession-proof your small business now will help ensure it can weather the next economic storm, and perhaps even thrive.

-In fact, according to research published by the Harvard Business Review, 9% of firms did better after a slowdown than before it.
+In fact, according to past research published by the Harvard Business Review in 2010, 9% of firms did better after a slowdown than before it.
 That figure may not represent a huge amount, but it does show that there are opportunities for businesses to succeed in even the toughest of circumstances.

 Here are seven tips to help recession-proof your business.